EmoryQuantumMatterGroup/Spatial-Localizer/README.txt

 This code has been tested on Ubuntu 22.04, and is written to be compatible with UNIX based systems (e.g., slashes in file paths are /, not \ as one has in Windows).
 For Windows users, we note the existence of Ubuntu on WSL (https://ubuntu.com/wsl), which might allow one to run the code directly using the provided .sh scripts without any OS-related refactoring, such as the backslash convention.

 We note that we have adapted the code here to run on a single machine in series.
-Originally, much of this code was split apart to run as parallel jobs on a compute cluster since many things can be parallelized.
+Originally, much of this code was split apart to run as parallel jobs on a compute cluster.

 ## Running the code